loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVD_QUAL_4.135: This was generated on May 24 at 2:54 am.
+SVD was run on the entire dataset **except probe**, with 500 factors, 30 iterations, and a learning rate decay of 0.90.
+All other parameters (LRs/RFs) were the same as those in SVD_QUAL_6.284.

 SVDPP_QUAL_6.084: This was generated on May 24 at 1:50 am.
 SVD++ was run on the entire dataset **except probe**, with 750 factors and 25 iterations.
 All other parameters (including the learning rate decay) were the same as